 In 2018, Johnson participated in a McLaren Formula 1 car ride swap with Fernando Alonso at Bahrain International Circuit.

-Team owner Chip Ganassi expressed his delight at the opportunity to get to work on providing an IndyCar program for Johnson.
+Team owner Chip Ganassi expressed his delight at the opportunity to get to work on providing an IndyCar programme for Johnson.

-"It is always difficult to find great drivers but for them to be great guys too makes it even that much more challenging," said team owner Chip Ganassi.
+"It is always difficult to find great drivers but for them to be great guys too makes it even that much more challenging," said Ganassi.

 "To pair Jimmie with the likes of Scott Dixon is quite an opportunity.
 They are truly in rarified air and I think everyone knows by now that 'I like winners'.

-"The goal right now is for us to run Jimmie in an Indycar for at least the next couple of seasons, and we want to show people we're serious about the program.
+"The goal right now is for us to run Jimmie in an Indycar for at least the next couple of seasons, and we want to show people we're serious about the programme.